groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/link-annotations/groupdocs-annotation-java-link-annotations/_index.md

 **Key points**
 - Provide an absolute or correctly‑relative path to avoid “File Not Found” errors.
-- Always call `dispose()` (or use try‑with‑resources) to free native resources.
+- Always call `dispose()` (or use try‑with‑resources) to free native resources and keep memory usage low.

-### Step 2: Create and Configure Link Annotations
+### How do I create and configure link annotations?

-Now we’ll define a clickable area, set its visual properties, and attach a URL.
+Instantiate a `LinkAnnotation`, define its rectangular area with `Point` objects, set visual properties, and assign the target URL.
+The `LinkAnnotation` class represents a clickable hyperlink embedded inside the document.
+You can also set border style, opacity, and custom metadata to control appearance and behavior.

 ```java
 import com.groupdocs.annotation.models.Point;